RN to BSN Curriculum

 Professional Nursing Course Descriptions

 NU302R.
-(6) Community Health Nursing Online - An asynchronousonline course that introduces student to the theoretical conceptsof community and populationbased community health nursing practice with an emphasis on health promotion, health education and community assessment as applied to nursing practice ina community-based health care setting.
-Includes clinicalcomponents.
+(6) Community Health Nursing Online Theoretical concepts and application of community- and population-based nursing practice with an emphasis on health promotion, health education and community assessment.
+Includes clinical components.
 Prerequisites: admission to the online nursing major, active RN licensure.

 NU303R.
-(3) Research in Nursing Online - An asynchronous online ourse that introduces the research process in nursing.
-Focuses on the use of research in nursing practice.
+(3) Research in Nursing Online The research process in nursing and the use of research in nursing practice.
 Prerequisite: departmental approval required.

 GENERAL EDUCATION REQUIREMENTS